faustbrian/toml/docs/building.md

----
-title: Building TOML
-description: Create TOML content programmatically using the fluent TomlBuilder API with support for all TOML data types and structures.
----

 Build TOML documents programmatically using the fluent `TomlBuilder` API.
 Perfect for generating configuration files, exports, or dynamic TOML content.

 ## Basic Usage